fanbyprinciple/d2l-fanbyprinciple/ch8_recurrent_neural_networks/readme.md

 hope that there is quite a lot of structure in language.
 Third, many n-grams occur very rarely, which makes Laplace smoothing rather unsuitable for language modeling.
 Instead, we will use deep learning based models

+Spiffs law - the number of words that occur in a text is always exponential

+### Reading long sequence of sentences

+To begin with, since a text sequence can be arbitrarily long, such as the entire The Time Machine book, we can partition such a long sequence into subsequences with the same number of time steps.
+When training our neural network, a minibatch of such subsequences will be fed into the model

+So we can do both
+1. Random sampling
+2. Sequence partitioning